ProfSynapse/Synapse_TTI/README.md

 ## Usage 🛠️

-### Meet The Image Wiz 👨‍🎨
+### Meet 🖌 Dream

-The Wiz is your guide through the creative labyrinth of text-to-image generation.
+Dream is your guide through the creative labyrinth of text-to-image generation.
 He gathers context, aligns with your vision, and creates text to image prompts for you.

 You can access the [GPT Here](https://chatgpt.com/g/g-jhSCVYfG5-synaptic-image-wiz)